NoharOSP/Perfect_Works_Build/README.md

 The only reason this Gear is decent is because B and BA are easy to spam.
 His A and AB are quite slow.
 Even though it may seem like the Etones could be a fun or equal matchup, it's rather one-sided.

 Golem:
 - A/B: d 10 > 15
 - B: d 10 > 15
 - AA/AB/BA/BB: d 20 > 15

 A surprisingly solid monster with fast attacks.
-Even though his AAA is too slow to be of any practical use, its gimmicky enough to help teach newer players that guarding isn't always the best idea.
+Even though his AAA is too slow to be of any practical use, it's gimmicky enough to help teach newer players that turtling isn't the best idea.

 Fixbot:
 - A/B: d 10 > 15